aszilagy/league-comparison/README.md

-# RiotApp (v0.1)
+# League-Comparison (v0.1)
-This app utilizes flask and Riot's API to create a tournament lobby in League of Legends and continually monitor data including player team, amount of games played, and player statistics.
-This is an early prototype and is utilizing the tournament-stub API, which emulates each of these events.
+This app utilizes flask and Riot's API to compare two League of Legends players and display a comparison of the player(s) statistics.
+This project is currently a work-in-progress and is in it's early stages.

 ## Takeaways
 * Flask is used to create a web interface.
 Understanding is required of how flask interacts with templates and HTTP Methods.